sarafinmahtab/ScdnLab/README.md

 * [IntelliJ IDEA (Ultimate Edition)](https://www.jetbrains.com/idea/download/#section=windows) - This IDE is used to developed the website.
 * [XAMPP](https://www.apachefriends.org/index.html) - The Apache Server for MySQL Database.
+* [Apache Tomcat®](https://tomcat.apache.org/download-80.cgi) - The Apache Tomcat® Server is used.

 ### Necessary Jar Files